Wilmington Travel Guide

-Wilmington has undergone a revitalisation in recent years, and though business is perhaps still the main attraction, there are pockets in and around the downtown area that are well worth a visit, beginning with the Riverfront on the Christina River.
-Visitors can stroll along a waterfront path leading to the Shipyard Shops, the rowing centre and various restaurants and museums.
+Wilmington has undergone a revitalisation in recent years, and though doing business is perhaps still the main attraction, it's definitely worth a visit.
+Visitors can stroll along a waterfront path leading to the Shipyard Shops, the rowing centre, and various restaurants and museums.

 Become our Wilmington Travel Expert

 We are looking for contributors for our Wilmington travel guide.
 If you are a local, a regular traveller to Wilmington or a travel professional with time to contribute and answer occasional forum questions, please contact us.